oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/event/MutableLog.md

 - This code defines a trait `MutableLog` that provides methods for managing event logs in the Oxyg3nium project, including putting logs, indexing logs by transaction ID or block hash, and getting log offsets.

 2. What other files or packages does this code depend on?
-- This code depends on several other packages in the Oxyg3nium project, including `org.alephium.crypto`, `org.alephium.io`, `org.alephium.protocol.model`, and `org.alephium.protocol.vm`.
+- This code depends on several other packages in the Oxyg3nium project, including `org.oxyg3nium.crypto`, `org.oxyg3nium.io`, `org.oxyg3nium.protocol.model`, and `org.oxyg3nium.protocol.vm`.

 3. What license is this code released under?
 - This code is released under the GNU Lesser General Public License, version 3 or later.